 Normal ear ventilation

-Ventilation of the middle ear is normally accomplished by the eustachian tubes, a pair of narrow tubes that run from each middle ear to high in the back of the throat.
-The throat end of the tubes opens and closes to:
+Ventilation of the middle ear is normally accomplished by the eustachian tubes — narrow tubes that run from each middle ear to high in the back of the throat.
+The throat end of each tube opens and closes to: